searls/todo_or_die/README.md

 ## When is this useful?

-This gem may come in handy whenever you know the code _will_ needs to change, but it can't be changed just yet, and you lack some other reliable means of ensuring yourself (or your team) will actually follow through on making the change later.
+This gem may come in handy whenever you know the code _will_ need to change, but it can't be changed just yet, and you lack some other reliable means of ensuring yourself (or your team) will actually follow through on making the change later.